hsamogh/MapReduceCS6240/README.md

    g) Report : Contains details of findings of executing different locking mechanisms for 10 runs and executing word count in
                local and cloud(AWS)

+   # Performance Analysis of map-reduce design patterns for analysing weather data

+   In this assignment, we are analysing performance of the following design patterns
+   a) No-Combiner Approach/Simple Map-Reduce
+   b) Combiner Design pattern
+   c) In-Mapper Combining Design Pattern
+   d) Secondary Sort / Value-to-key conversion design pattern